AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 It enables you to manage recipient subscriptions to information services.

+Learn more about subscriptions in [this section](../audience/manage-subscribers.md).

 ### NmsSubHisto {#NmsSubHisto}

 This table relates to the **nms:subHisto** schema.

 All susbcriptions and unsubscriptions are tracked in the **NmsSubHisto** table.
 The Action field specifies the action (0 for unsubscription and 1 for subscription) performed on the date stored in the Date field.

+Learn how to monitor your subscription services in [this section](../audience/manage-services.md#logs-and-reports).

 ### NmsDelivery {#NmsDelivery}

 This table relates to the **nms:delivery** schema.

-Each record in this table represents a **delivery action** or a **delivery template**.
+Each record in this table represents a **delivery** or a **delivery template**.
 It contains all the necessary parameters for performing deliveries (the target, the content, etc.).
 Delivery logs (NmsBroadLog) and associated tracking URLs (NmsTrackingUrl) are created during the preparation phase.

 There is a unique index on the field representing the internal name of the delivery or template.
 The delivery is linked to an execution folder.
 For more on this, see [XtkFolder](#XtkFolder).

+Learn more about messages and deliveries in [this section](../msg/gs-messages.md).

 ### XtkFolder {#XtkFolder}